-This course will provide you with an overview of what matters in validation of computerised systems to help your company meet regulatory requirements and mitigate risks to product quality and patient safety.
+This course will provide you with an overview of what matters in validation of computerised systems (including CSA) to help your company meet regulatory requirements and mitigate risks to product quality and patient safety.

 Through this course you will develop an understanding of:

-- Understanding of common terms and definitions of Computer Systems Validation
+- Common terms and definitions of Computer Systems Validation

-- Understanding of the types of, and elements of System Development Life Cycles (SDLC)
+- Types of, and elements of System Development Life Cycles (SDLC)